Skip to Content Skip to Navigation

 Features

 Supertunia petunias are vigorous with slightly mounded habits that function as both fillers and spillers in containers.
-THey are also excellent landscape plants, best suited to be placed near the front of beds.
+They are also excellent landscape plants, best suited to be placed near the front of beds.
 They have medium to large sized flowers.

 Best Seller